ionos-cloud/ionosctl/docs/subcommands/pg-cluster-delete.md

   -n, --name string         Delete all Clusters after filtering based on name.
 It does not require an exact match.
 Can be used with --all flag
   -o, --output string       Desired output format [text|json] (default "text") -q, --quiet               Quiet output
-  -t, --timeout int         Timeout option for Cluster to be deleted[seconds] (default 1200) -v, --verbose             Print step-by-step process when running command -W, --wait-for-deletion   Wait for Cluster to be deleted
+  -t, --timeout int         Timeout option for Cluster to be completely removed[seconds] (default 1200) -v, --verbose             Print step-by-step process when running command -W, --wait-for-deletion   Wait for Cluster to be completely removed
 ```

 ## Examples